-In order that we can check your eye, you will need to come to the Eye Clinic after one day, one week and later depending on your particular condition.
+In order that we can check your eye, you will need to come to the Eye Clinic after one day, one week, two weeks and later depending on how your eye is recovering.

 What happens if my eye pressure rises again after the tube-shunt operation?